There aren’t many materials strong enough to put holes in hardened steel. For that kind of strength, the only answer is cobalt alloy drill bits.

 - Only use cobalt bits for drilling holes in metal, as the bits are too powerful for wood and other materials.

-- Drilling through steel, cast iron, and other metals produces tiny shards that can end up in your skin or eyes, so make sure to wear protective gloves and glasses when working with cobalt drill bits.
+- Drilling through steel, cast iron, and other metals produces tiny shards that can end up in skin or eyes, so make sure to wear protective gloves and safety glasses when working with cobalt drill bits.

-Are you still wondering if cobalt bits are the best tool for the job?
+Still wondering if cobalt bits are the best tool for the job?
 Read on for answers to the most common questions about cobalt drill bits.

 Q. Can cobalt drill bits be sharpened?